Beyond basic for basic writers

 Amber saw readily that she could defuse criticism of her character by adding the details of her non-seductive outfit, but she also knew she wanted the focus of the sentence to stay on the girl’s action.
 This sentence accomplishes both.

-His revision that incorporated an anecdote he had picked up from his friend, made impressive use of the “who” clause:
+His revision, which incorporated an anecdote he had picked up from his friend, made impressive use of the “who” clause:

 Doctors who rudely announce the presence of Down’s Syndrome with remarks such as, “She’ll probably die soon anyway,” are the first to traumatize new parents.